Transformations

 see also Example 1 below.

-To carry out grouping in a TransReg document, the checkbox Groups by period has to be marked first in the GROUPING section of the specification panel.
+To carry out grouping in a TransReg document, the checkbox Enabled has to be marked first in the GROUPING section of the specification panel.
 Afterwards, click into the white box next to Groups to open a new menu where the groups can be allocated to the periods using the respective drop down menus.
 To save and close the allocation menu, click on the red X-button in the upper right corner.
 Use the drop down menu Value for inactive periods in order to assign values of either $0.0$ (default) or $NaN$ to those periods which should not be taken into account by the daughter regression variable.
 Finally, confirm your choice by clicking on Calculate in the bottom line of the specification panel and the daughter regression variables appear in the data panel under the following default names:

 \[\text{MyRegVar} \rhd \text{GroupG1}, \\ \text{MyRegVar} \rhd \text{GroupG2}, \\ \ldots \\ \text{MyRegVar} \rhd \text{GroupGN},\]